tcbkkvik/NBL_Actors/README.md

 ### Flow control
 Message-queue overflow can in general be avoided by returning feedback-messages to sending actor.
-The sender can then slow down by:
+The sender can then slow down by either:

     1. Blocking until consuming actor is ready. (best to avoid?)
     2. Instead of blocking, thread could alternatively help receiving actor (if not already active)
     3. Rejecting received message. (vital messages lost?)
     4. Message-pulling instead of passive receive.

-Example:
+Example, message-pulling:
 ```java
         //User defined method inside actor:
         public void pullNextMessage() {